Live at Kelvin Hall: Recording

 Paul Williams of Rolling Stone commented on the crowd sounds: "Have you ever listened to The Live Kinks?
 It's almost musique concrete.
-Never has an audience so unselfconsciously part of the experience.
+Never has an audience been so unselfconsciously part of the experience.
 Maybe because nothing could come off of a Kinks record that wasn’t part of their unique world-system, or maybe there’s some sort of real bond between Kinks-lovers the world over."
 Charles Shaar Murray wrote the band sound "curiously tinny and underpowered" underneath "the up-front, full-bodied quality of the screaming."
 He elaborated that "until you get your ears properly adjusted, it's a recording of an audience bananaing out with accompaniment by The Kinks ...
 The screaming, therefore, becomes a constant noise element which you mentally filter in and out according to whim."
 He compared the effect to listening to records in a noisy environment and described it as "a conscious artistic choice" from the album's producer; "ultimately it ends up as almost a Velvets effect, like the feedback on 'Sister Ray'".
 Shaw wrote that the Kinks "play on [the] hysteria like a fourth instrument".